The Solutreans - First Americans May Have Been European

 Although Barry Fell did not go further than assert that most Celtic connections occurred around the Bronze Age.
 He was not aware of the more ancient genetic connections the Celts had with the proto-American Indians.
 With further studies done, more accurate dating of the Dolmens and other megalithic monuments will possibly show that some American megaliths may actually predate the arrival of Celts on the Dingle peninsular in Ireland, indicating that the Caribbean and America was the original homeland of the Celts.

-Giant stone shark in the Bahamas (upper left) created in a similar way to the white horse of England (right), suggesting a distant cultural connection between these separate groups of laterally thinking people that created images only apparent from the air - supposedly for the spirits in the heavens to view - in effect a gift to the gods.
+Giant stone shark in the Bahamas (upper right) created in a similar way to the white horse of England (left), suggesting a distant cultural connection between these separate groups of laterally thinking people that created images only apparent from the air - supposedly for the spirits in the heavens to view - in effect a gift to the gods.

 Read more at http://www.users.on.net/~mkfenn/page9.htm